Teens go phone-free at summer camp in Santa Barbara

 No computers, no ipads, no phones.

-It's called the Digital Cleanse Camp, a brainchild of family therapist Dr. Jennifer Freed in 2019.
+It's called the Digital Cleanse Camp, the brainchild of family therapist Dr. Jennifer Freed in 2019.

-Freed created the camp for youth who were deeply suffering from screen absorption, and the lack of meaningful creative in-person interactions.
+Freed created the camp for youth who were deeply suffering from screen absorption, and a lack of meaningful, creative in-person interactions.

 She believes teens are experiencing rising depression, anxiety, and feeling more alienated from others.

-Freed and the AHA! team created the first 5-day camp in June of 2021 during the pandemic to address this profound loneliness.
+Freed and the AHA! team created the first five-day camp in June of 2021 during the pandemic to address this profound loneliness.

 Together, they worked carefully within those constraints to provide youth experiences of adventure, dance, artistic expression, social and emotional learning, and an intergenerational deep listening and sharing without devices present.